Palestinians accuse Trump of blackmail, Pakistan goes 'ballistic'

 But some independent observers believe that, in private at least, some within the Israeli government will also be uneasy with the president's threat to cut aid.

 U.N.
-Ambassador Nikki Haley backed up Trump's comments Tuesday after being asked about the U.S. contributions to the UNRWA, the United Nations' Relief and Works Agency for Palestinian Refugees.
+Ambassador Nikki Haley backed up Trump's comments on Tuesday after being asked about the U.S. contributions to UNRWA, the United Nations' Relief and Works Agency for Palestinian Refugees.

 The U.S. is UNRWA's largest donor, providing £364 million — about one-quarter of its entire budget — last year.